 Questionnaires & Study Data

-The AHS cohort includes 89,656 private pesticide applicators, spouses of private applicators, and commercial pesticide applicators recruited in Iowa and North Carolina (Table 1).
+The AHS cohort includes 89,655 private pesticide applicators (mostly farmers), spouses of private applicators, and commercial pesticide applicators recruited in Iowa and North Carolina (Table 1).
 Participants were recruited from 1993 to 1997.
-Follow-up telephone interviews were conducted in 1999-2003 (Phase 2) and 2005-2010 (Phase 3) and 2013-2015 (Phase 4).
+Active follow-up efforts were conducted in 1999-2003 (Phase 2), 2005-2010 (Phase 3) and 2013-2015 (Phase 4).
 The Phase 2 interview was completed by 64% of private applicators, 59% of commercial applicators, and 74% of spouses.
 Participants provided updated information on farming practices, lifestyle, and health and were asked to complete a dietary questionnaire and provide a sample of cheek cells as a source of DNA.
 Active follow-up in Phases 3 and 4 was limited to private applicators and spouses who had done at least one prior cohort activity besides completing the enrollment questionnaire (participants with more extensive exposure data, mostly in agricultural settings), and questionnaires updated information on farming practices, lifestyle, and health.
-It was completed by 46% of enrolled private applicators and 62% of enrolled spouses.
+Phase 3 was completed by 46% of enrolled private applicators and 61% of enrolled spouses.
 Phase 4 was completed by follow up 47% of the enrolled private applicators and 61% of enrolled spouses.
 In the ongoing Phase 5 follow-up (2019-2021), questionnaires update health, farming status, and lifestyle factors.
 All enrolled applicators (private and commercial) and spouses are passively followed for cancer and mortality through registry linkages and through the United States Renal Data System (USRDS).
 For participants ages 65 years and older, linkage to Medicare administrative data is also enabling researchers to update health status based on diagnostic and other codes used for billing purposes.

 Questionnaires Used in the AHS